marcobonifacio/ipyfilebrowser/README.md

 # ipyfilebrowser
-A file browser widget for Jupyter with `traitlets.traits`.
+A file browser widget for Jupyter / Jupyterlab based on `ipywidgets.VBox`.
+It continously updates the path and filters files by extensions.

 ## Release notes